magoun/sccodes-php-track/README.md

     2. [Close Encounters with PHP](https://www.codeschool.com/courses/close-encounters-with-php)
     3. [Try Laravel](https://www.codeschool.com/courses/try-laravel)
     4. [From Form to Table with Laravel](https://www.codeschool.com/courses/try-laravel)
+        * The From Form to Table App is replicated in the [market](market/) folder in this repo.
+It is not styled and had progress only through the end of the From Form to Table course on CodeSchool.
 2. [Database Track](https://www.codeschool.com/learn/database)
     1. [Try SQL](https://www.codeschool.com/courses/try-sql)
     2. [The Sequel to SQL](https://www.codeschool.com/courses/the-sequel-to-sql)